plandes/deepnlp/README.md

 * The [Named Entity Recognizer] trained and tested on the [CoNLL 2003 data set] to label named entities on natural language text.
 Also see the [Jupyter NER notebook].

+The unit test cases are also a good resource for the more detailed programming integration with various parts of the library.

 ## Attribution